What is Complex PTSD?

 Is it possible to develop C-PTSD later in life?

 You can develop C-PTSD symptoms later in life through chronic repeated traumas, domestic violence, narcissistic abuse, racism, being held against your will or other means.
 If you have experienced long-term exposure to feeling threatened, you are at risk of developing C-PTSD.
-You may find yourself trying to rationalize, excuse or diminish what your nervous system is interpreting as a threat based on past experiences.

 How can therapy help you heal from C-PTSD?